Please remove this section when submitting your homework.

 function

-in your code.
-Instead, use the logic you wrote in part b) to generate
+logic you wrote in part b) to generate the data.
+Again, validate your

-covariance matrix of the generated data and compare to \(\Sigma\).
-Also, when setting seed
+and compare to \(\Sigma\).
+Also, when

-in part b).
+to the one in part b).

-and obtain the AAPL
+package and obtain the

 data (apple stock price).